rust-lang/rfcs/text/0000-const-type-inference.md

 You may declare constants and static variables without specifying their types when the type can be inferred from the initial value, subjecting to the following constraints:
-- All numerical types contributing to the inference must be specified.
+- The types of all literals must be fully constrained, which generally means numeric literals must either have a type suffix, or the type must specify their type
-- The type must be partially specified.
+- The typing may not be entirely omitted.
 At the very least, a `_` placeholder must be used, but the `_` placeholder may also appear anywhere in a nested type.

 For example: